Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Further reading: Olive oil in Turkish cuisine.

 Meze culture lives in Turkish taverns and restaurants.
-Hot and cold mezes arrive at the table in small plates and everyone shares.
-Any drink works, though Turkish wines and Turkish raki pair best.
+Hot and cold mezes arrive in small plates designed for sharing.
+They can accompany a full meal, wine, rakı, or nonalcoholic drinks.

 The best examples: wild herbs with yogurt sauce, pickles, ezine cheese, melon, vegetable dishes with olive oil, stuffed grape leaves, haydari, lakerda, arugula salad, tomato and onion salad, roasted eggplant salad, marinated fish, octopus salad, shrimp cuts, sautéed wild herbs, pilaki, fava, şakşuka, celery salad, artichokes with olive oil, and ezme salad.

-Turks order mezes with care for the balance of acid, fat, and salt across the table.
-Several of the above are dipping mezes, served with toasted bread.
+A varied meze order can balance acid, fat, salt, vegetables, dairy, and seafood across the table.
+Several of the examples above are served with bread.

 Turkish desserts